My List Redirects to Login Page

 1. At the top of the screen choose Safari

-2. From the menu choose Preferences
+2. From the menu choose Settings

 3. Choose the Privacy tab